Why is positive training better than using aversive training methods?

 'Red Zone' Dogs cannot be trained with positive reinforcement

 FALSE: Positive reinforcement is a safer and far more effective method of training especially for 'Red Zone' dogs.
-Using aggressive methods with dogs showing aggression can very easily lead to dog-handler conflict.
-Most dogs that display aggression are frustrated or anxious.
+Using aversive methods with dogs showing aggression and anxiety can very easily lead to dog-handler conflict which is unnecessary , dangerous and counter productive.
 Positive reinforcement helps build trust and understanding to work through these problems.

 *another great article - click here*